 Air Enterprises designed the HVAC system with maintenance in mind.
-Even with aluminum components, the system will need regular upkeep to ensure that it continues to run at its most efficient.
+Even with aluminum and integrated construction, the system will need regular upkeep to ensure that it continues to run at its most efficient.
 That means regularly scheduled maintenance, which, in turn, means building a system that is relatively easy to maintain and control.
-Because the system was, in effect, retrofitted to the building design, the engineers at Air Enterprises faced design challenges.

 Some of the air handlers were configured in an over-under, stacked arrangement that required service platforms to be built into the design so the owner could access and service the equipment on the upper decks of the units.
 Air Enterprises utilized our collective engineering expertise to design configurations that allowed for relative ease of access, making service as easy as possible for the owner.